duggan9265/C_Programming_Language/README.md

 # C Programming: A Modern Approach — Notes and Exercises

 This repository contains personal notes, exercises, and example code from *C Programming: A Modern Approach* by K. N. King.
-The goal is to build a solid foundation in C programming while maintaining clear documentation and reproducible results.

 ---